 - Return to oven and bake for 30-35 minutes (or longer) until squash and apples are tender

 With nearly 1 billion people going hungry on our planet every day, only some of us are lucky enough to have food to eat.
-Still a smaller portion of that population gets actual real, nourishing food –as opposed to fake food chemicals and the “foodstuff” created by corporate America.
+Still a smaller portion of that population gets actual real, nourishing food, as opposed to the “foodstuff” created by corporate America.

 Those who are discerning and make the choice to eat high quality food are the truly fortunate.
 Still, there are challenges to be faced in making these choices, whether on an economic or social level.
-Hopefully as agriculture becomes more localized, food quality will improve and high quality food will become more accessible to all.
+I’m so glad we can gather here and discuss healthy food together!